 - Fabric of dwelling: brick, wood, iron

 - Occasionally numbers of people residing in dwelling

 - Net annual value of property.

-The following rate books are fully indexed and available on microfilm through the Local History Service.
+The following rate books are fully indexed and available on microfilm at the Port Phillip Heritage Centre.

 - Emerald Hill rate books from 1855 to 1883

 - South Melbourne rate books from 1883 to 1938